iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_23xx_family.rst

     23-XX with Propeller

 .. warning::
         Please remove the propeller before performing any startup procedures and Getting Started manuals.
-Failure to do so can lead to severe damage to yourself and those around you.
+Failure to do so can be dangerous.
         Only attach propellers when your modules will be in flight, and all surroundings have been cleared.

 Next Steps
 ********************************************
 Now that you have successfully wired your module for use, feel free to complete the :ref:`Getting Started Guide <23_getting_started>` for your module and its firmware style.

+.. _23_datasheets:

 Additional Mechanical/Electrical Information
 **********************************************